marcelorhmaia/MDM-HGS-CVRP/README.md

 ## Compiling the shared library

-You can also build a shared library to call the HGS-CVRP algorithm from your code.
+You can also build a shared library to call the MDM-HGS-CVRP algorithm from your code.

 ```console
 mkdir build